-(2) Purpose of Adoption of the Fair Rules
+(2) Purpose of Adoption and Continuation of the Fair Rules

 The Company believes that, if a Proposing Party (defined in 4.(1)1 below) targeting the Company's shares, etc. appears, the Company should refer to its shareholders the final decision as to whether the Company's stock should be sold as proposed.
 In order to ensure the proper decision by shareholders, however, it will be important to provide such shareholders with sufficient information on the relevant takeover proposal submitted by the Proposing Party, as well as the opportunity to review the possibility of adopting alternative proposals and so forth.
-With increased consciousness among consumers as to "safe and reliable" food and the "Health Value," in order to ensure and improve the Company's corporate value and the common interests of its shareholders, it will be necessary for the Company, as mentioned above, i) to create and supply products and services of the highest quality and best value to achieve unparalleled customer satisfaction as a food company "pioneer", ii) to grow with society as a widely trusted and well-respected firm, and iii) to demonstrate management practices as a responsible corporation in every respect, including the practices related to CSR, as mentioned above.
+With increased consciousness among consumers as to "safety and stable supply" of food and the "Health Value," in order to ensure and improve the Company's corporate value and the common interests of its shareholders, it will be necessary for the Company, as mentioned above, (i) to create and supply products and services of the highest quality and best value to achieve unparalleled customer satisfaction as a food company "pioneer", (ii) to grow with society as a widely trusted and well-respected firm, and (iii) to demonstrate management practices as a responsible corporation in every respect, including the practices related to CSR, as mentioned above.
 If a Proposing Party lacking in understanding of such matters acquires the Company's shares, etc., damages the Nichirei Group's competitiveness by placing importance on short-term economic efficiency only, and takes actions which are against medium or long-term management policies, etc., the Company's corporate value and the common interests of its shareholders may be impaired.
-Among takeover proposals, there may be some which would impair the Company's corporate value and the common interests of its shareholders to make the relevant decision after having been provided with sufficient information.
+Among takeover proposals, there may be some which would impair the Company's corporate value and the common interests of its shareholders, depending on the forms they take, as mentioned above.
+Therefore, the Company believes it necessary for shareholders to make the relevant decision after having been provided with sufficient information.